Archan6el/NSA-Codebreaker-2025-Writeup/Task6.md

 ![image3](./images/task6img3.png)

-Looking at the code of the bot, which is all in Python, it appears that some commands can only be ran if your username begins with `mod_` or `admin_`, with the below example being just a little snippet of the commands you can run in a file named `plugin_admin.py`
+Looking at the code of the bot, which is all in Python, it appears that some commands can only be ran if your username begins with `mod_` or `admin_`, with the below example showing the commands you can run that are defined in a file named `plugin_admin.py`

 ```python
 from mmpy_bot import Plugin